 Southwick has a long association with the arts, notably since Victorian times and the tenure of the Capron family.
 In the early part of the 20th century the Main Hall had both a Bechstein grand piano and a G.M.
 Holdich pipe organ, brought here by Edith Mirabelle Capron, a keen musician.

-The organ has been donated to the parish church of St Mary the Virgin (see below), now its permanent home, and is often played by James Parsons.
-There are currently two other keyboard instruments in the house, while the Southwick Cello (a Guersan) is on loan to a music student.
+The organ has been donated to the parish church of St Mary the Virgin (see below), where it is played by professionals and amateurs alike.
+There are currently two other keyboard instruments in the house (including the above-mentioned Bechstein), while the Southwick Cello (a Guersan) is on loan to a promising young musician.

-Plans are afoot for exhibitions, concerts, story-telling and drama at Southwick Hall, including events at the Magic Circle (above) and costumed recreations of battles.
+Plans are afoot for exhibitions, concerts, story-telling and drama at Southwick Hall, including events at the Magic Circle (below) and costumed recreations of battles.

 a memorial to George Lynne who died in a duel in the 1700s.